PythonCoderAS/github-watch-all-repos/README.md

 ### Tokens

-Tokens need to be github private access tokens with the `repo` and `notifications` scopes.
-If you do not want to follow any private repos, then the `public_repo` scope and `notifications` sufficies.
+Tokens need to be GitHub private access tokens with the `repo` and `notifications` scopes.
+If you do not want to follow any private repos, then the `public_repo` scope and `notifications` suffices.

 Tokens can either be given via the `--token` argument or via the `GITHUB_TOKEN` environment variable.
 Alternatively, a `.env` file with `GITHUB_TOKEN=<token>` can also be created; see [dotenv](https://github.com/motdotla/dotenv) for more